-The above treatments can help ease the pain of a gout attack.
-Drug treatment is usually needed to treat a gout attack and prevent recurrences.
-A gout attack is best treated as soon as possible to limit the severity of the attack and help prevent permanent joint damage.
-Contact your doctor immediately if: You think you may be experiencing a gout attack for the first timeYou have had gout attacks before, but your prescribed treatment does not control this attack quicklyYour symptoms worsen, do not improve, or keep coming back
+An acute attack of gout increases the risk of recurrent attacks.
+Call your doctor right away if: You think you may be experiencing a gout attack for the first timeYou have had gout attacks before, but your prescribed treatment does not control this attack quicklyYour symptoms worsen, do not improve, or keep coming back

 Gout.
 American College of Rheumatology website.
 Available at:

 http://www.rheumatology.org/Practice/Clinical/Patients/Diseases_And_Conditions/Gout.
 Updated September 2012.
 Accessed December 5, 2014.

 http://www.ebscohost.com/dynamed.
 Updated August 28, 2014.
 Accessed December 5, 2014.